-As with TMPA, the IMERG precipitation estimates are calibrated to the GPM single- or combined-sensor estimates deemed highest-quality following Huffman et al. (2007), currently the CORRA estimates.
-During the initial release period in the GPM mission a short-record (6-9 month-based) calibrator was used, pending a longer GPM-based calibrator, while in Version 05 it is seasonal averages for 2015.
+As with TMPA, the IMERG precipitation estimates are calibrated to the TRMM/GPM single- or combined-sensor estimates deemed highest-quality following Huffman et al. (2007), currently the CORRA estimates.
+During the initial release period in the GPM mission a short-record (6-9 month-based) calibrator was used, pending a longer GPM-based calibrator, while in V05 and V06 it is seasonal averages for 2015.
 The microwave intercalibration technique is based on quantile-quantile matching, similar to Miller (1972) and Krajewski and Smith (1991).
 The temporal and spatial scale of the histogram matching for any given sensor depends upon the unique orbit and individual sensor characteristics.
 Vastly different orbits, leading to fewer data overlaps, may require a longer calibration period to ensure representative geographic and diurnal sampling.

 Similarly, radically different sensors may require sampling at higher spatial and temporal resolution.
-Climatological (fixed) calibrations are used when possible, with dynamically-computed (monthly, say) calibrations utilized when necessary.
+Climatological (fixed, generally seasonally varying) calibrations are used when possible, with dynamically-computed (monthly, say) calibrations utilized when necessary.

-The GMI-CORRA calibrations are computed on a 1°x1° grid using a 3°x3° template.
-Experience in Version 03 showed that regions with differing gradients in GMI and CORRA resulted in blocky patterns when the calibrations were used on the original 1° grid.
-So, starting in Version 05, the calibrations are distance-weighted interpolations of the four surrounding 1° calibration values.
+The TMI- and GMI-CORRA calibrations are computed on a $1^{\circ}x1^{\circ}$ grid using a $3^{\circ}x3^{\circ}$ template.
+Experience in V03 showed that regions with differing gradients in GMI and CORRA resulted in blocky patterns when the calibrations were used on the original 1° grid.
+So, starting in V05, the calibrations used were distance-weighted interpolations of the four surrounding 1° calibration values.

-The GMI-other-satellite calibrations are computed on 22 15° zonal histogram bands overlapping at 5° increments for ocean.
+The TMI- and GMI-other-satellite calibrations are computed on 22 15° zonal histogram bands overlapping at 5° increments for ocean.
 A single histogram is used for land due to sampling concerns.
-Experience in Version 03 showed that zonal bands with differing gradients between GMI and other satellites occasionally resulted in zonal discontinuities when the calibrations were used on the center 15° band.
-So, the calibrations are equal-weighted averages of the upper, center, and lower band calibration values.
-However, testing for Version 05 showed that high-rate gridboxes were badly overestimated in this process, so GMI-other-satellite calibrations are not carried out in Version 05 except for SSMIS, whose PDF of GPROF precipitation rates differed from the other constellation sensors.
+Experience in V03 showed that zonal bands with differing gradients between GMI and cross-track sounders occasionally resulted in zonal discontinuities when the calibrations were used on the center 15° band.
+So, the sounder calibrations are equal-weighted averages of the upper, center, and lower band calibration values.
+However, testing for V05 showed that high-rate grid boxes were badly overestimated in this process, so GMI-other-satellite calibrations were not carried out in V05 except for SSMIS, whose PDF of GPROF precipitation rates differed from the other constellation sensors.
+In V06, all constellation satellites are intercalibrated to TMI and GMI using the ocean and land histogram technique previously described.
+The cross-track scanners employ the equal-weighted average of the upper, center, and lower ocean band values but the along-track scanners do not.
+The results show that constellation satellite calibration to GMI was challenging due to the sampling as a result of the GPM orbit and the sun-synchronous satellite orbits.
+SSMIS was significantly overcorrected over land so it was decided to leave the SSMIS estimates as is.
+Due to sparse sampling, TMI was not calibrated to GMI and is used as is.
+Calibration of constellation satellites to TMI in the TRMM era proved more stable and all satellites are intercalibrated.

 CMORPH-KF, PERSIANN-CCS, and TMPA-RT all use various lengths of trailing calibration in which updating is considered necessary, and this is the intended approach for the near-real-time IMERG Runs.
-The post-real-time TMPA uses a calendar-month calibration, but for consistency across the IMERG Runs, we routinely update the Final calibrations such that each day is approximately in the middle of its calibration period.
+The post-real-time TMPA uses a calendar-month calibration, but for consistency across the IMERG Runs, we routinely update the Final calibrations such that each day is approximately in the middle of the calibration period except for the Kalman statistics computation which is uses the current and two previous months so it is at the end of the calibration period.